Former President George H.W. Bush is dead at 94

 The announcement of his passing was made in a statement by his son, former President George W. Bush.

-"Jeb, Neil, Marvin, Doro and I are saddened to announced that after 94 remarkable years, our dear Dad has died," his son said in a statement released Friday night.
+"Jeb, Neil, Marvin, Doro and I are saddened to announce that after 94 remarkable years, our dear Dad has died," his son said in a statement released Friday night.

 "George H.W.
 Bush was a man of the highest character and the best dad a son or daughter could ask for.
 The entire Bush family is deeply grateful for 41's life and love, for the compassion of those who have cared and prayed for Dad, and for the condolences of our friends and fellow citizens," the statement read.